TeapoyYinYue/GoogleMapCrawler/README.md

 # GoogleMapCrawler
-Google Map Data Crawler based on Selenium
+Google Map Data Crawler based on Selenium, Python
 * Based on Selenium, a webdriver is needed